Diadectomorpha: Classification

+Below is a cladogram modified from the 2010 analysis:

 Reproduction and the origin of Amniota

 The reproduction of the Diadectomorphs has been the matter of some debate.
 If their group lay within the Amniota as has at times been assumed, they would have laid an early version of the amniote egg.
 Current thinking favours the amniote egg being evolved in very small animals, like Westlothiana or Casineria, leaving the bulky Diadectomorphs just on the amphibian side of the divide.

 This would indicate the large and bulky diadectomorphs laid anamniote eggs (in water).
 However, no unambiguously diadectomorph tadpole is known.
 Whether this is due to an actual lack of tadpole stage or taphonomy (many diadectomorphs were upland creatures where tadpoles would have a poor probability of being fossilized) is uncertain.
 Alfred Romer indicated that the anamniote/amniote divide might not have been very sharp, leaving the question of the actual mode of reproduction of these large animals unanswered.
 Possible reproductive modes include full amphibian spawning with aquatic tadpoles, internal fertilization with or without ovoviviparity, aquatic eggs with direct development or some combination of these.
 The reproductive mode might also have varied within the group.

 Lee and Spencer (1997) argued diadectomorphs probably laid amniote eggs because their adaptations to feed on terrestrial plants rich on fiber mean they were adapted to a niche not seen in unambiguous 'amphibians', and would have required an early acquisition of terrestrial endosymbionts necessary for this diet that supposedly could not have happened if young diadectomorphs were aquatic larvae.

 David Berman (2013) ran a phylogenetic analysis, and in this study the analysis resulted in Diadectomorpha being inside amniota as a sister taxon to Synapsida.